PhoebeIvana/final-project-ssf/README.md

 - PZ to Analog Pin 0

 ### Motor DC
-- VCC to 5V
+- VCC to OUT1
-- GND to GND
+- GND to OUT2

 ### LEDs
 - Connect 5 LEDs in series with 220-ohm resistors